-3.17 Non-Permanence Risk and Natural Disturbances
+3.16 Non-Permanence Risk and Natural Disturbances

-Jurisdictional programs, including those with nested projects or low-level jurisdictional programs shall have a minimum longevity of 40 years.
-The risk of non-permanence of jurisdictional programs, including their nested projects or lower-level jurisdictional programs, is addressed through the use of a risk analysis and the jurisdictional pooled buffer account.
+Jurisdictional programs shall have a minimum longevity of 40 years.
+The risk of non-permanence of jurisdictional programs is addressed through the use of a risk analysis and the JNR pooled buffer account.
 Buffer credits are cancelled to cover carbon known, or believed, to be lost.